Associate Professor (Ph.D., University of Chicago)

 Social psychology: How does automatic Imitation work and what role does it play in dynamic interaction? (with C. Bouquet and R. van Der Wel)

-Environmentalism: How do people think about renewable energy, such as offshore wind? (the basis of my course Environmental Psychology)
+Environmentalism: How do people think about renewable energy, such as offshore wind? (the basis of my course Environmental Psychology) Culture, psychology, and food (the basis for my course The Cultural Psychology of Food)

 Psychology of art, music and photography (the basis for my course The Psychology of Art and Music)